dapr/proposals/20260304-RB-workflow-access-policy.md

 #### Local / Same-Sidecar Invocations

-When an application starts a workflow or activity on its own sidecar, the invocation still flows through the actor system and the `CallActor` handler.
+When an application schedules a workflow or activity on its own sidecar, the invocation still flows through the actor system and the `CallActor` handler.
 In this case, the caller's SPIFFE ID identifies the same app as the target.
 Policy evaluation proceeds normally — if a `WorkflowAccessPolicy` exists for the app, the app's own app ID must be permitted as a caller for the invocation to succeed.
-Operators should account for this when writing policies: if an app needs to start its own workflows, its own app ID must appear in the `callers` list (or the policy must otherwise allow the match).
+Operators should account for this when writing policies: if an app needs to schedule its own workflows, its own app ID must appear in the `callers` list (or the policy must otherwise allow the match).

 #### Namespace-wide Deny-All